 Asthma may be under-diagnosed in the elderly, due to poor perception, an assumption that dyspnea is normal in old age, lack of fitness, or reduced activity.
 Asthma may also be over-diagnosed in the elderly through confusion with shortness of breath due to left ventricular failure or ischemic heart disease.
-If there is a history of smoking or biomass fuel exposure, COPD or asthma-COPD overlap syndrome (ACOS) should be considered (see Chapter 5 of the GINA 2015 report).
+If there is a history of smoking or biomass fuel exposure, COPD or asthma-COPD overlap should be considered (see below).